ronanchris/session-continuity-kit-ronan-v3/prompt-library/system-setup.md

 ## 🧠 Prompt

-You are entering a project that uses the **Surgical Session Continuity Core System** - a breakthrough framework with validated meta-collaboration intelligence that preserves context and reasoning across sessions using surgical precision architecture.
+You are entering a project that uses the **Surgical Session Continuity Core System** - a framework with validated meta-collaboration intelligence that preserves context and reasoning across sessions using surgical precision architecture.

 Please review this project with the following goals in mind: